ligurio/sqa-wiki/README.md

 - [Testing of distributed systems](https://github.com/asatarin/testing-distributed-systems)
 - [A curated list of useful resources for AutoIt](https://github.com/J2TEAM/awesome-AutoIt)
 - [Resources for Teaching with Formal Methods](https://avigad.github.io/formal_methods_in_education/)
+- [SecLists] - collection of multiple types of lists used during security assessments, collected in one place.

 ### License